“Te Veo A La Salida” (I’ll See You At The Exit) by Daniela Spalla, English translation of lyrics

 But no guy ever won her heart.

-Continue reading ““Era Diferente” by Los Tigres Del Norte, English translation of LGBTQ acceptance song”
+Continue reading ““Era Diferente” (She Was Different) by Los Tigres Del Norte, English translation of LGBTQ acceptance song”

-“Sueño Con Ella” by Concha Buika, English translation of lyrics
+“Sueño Con Ella” (I Dream of Her) by Concha Buika, English translation

 Album: In My Skin (In My Skin), 2011; La Noche Más Larga (The Longest Night), 2013